aws-samples/aws-sso-profile-tool/README.md

 browser.
 Once you login, the tool will walk through each account/role pair, giving you an opportunity to create a profile if desired.
 You can also have the tool create profiles for all account/role pairs using default information.
-The profiles will be appended to file you provide as an argument or your default config file if no file name is provided.
+The profiles will be appended to the file you provide as an argument or your default config file if no file name is provided.

 Once these profiles are created, you can use them by specifying the profile name